 Woodlands Hotel

-What: The stunning setting of the Woodlands Hotel and its grand interiors make it a brilliant place to enjoy an afternoon tea, and what’s more it feels like you’re completely escaping the city despite being easily reachable from the centre of Leeds.
-With the option to enjoy your afternoon tea both in front of the dining room’s wonderful fire or outside on the terrace, you can expect treats including mini tumblers full of Eton mess and of course amazing warm scones.
+What: The stunning setting of the Woodlands Hotel and its grand interiors make it a brilliant place to enjoy an afternoon tea, and what’s more it feels like you’re completely escaping the city despite being in easy reach of the centre of Leeds.
+With the option to enjoy your afternoon tea both in front of the dining room’s wonderful fire or outside on the terrace, this is an afternoon tea for all seasons.
+Expect treats such as warm apple and sage sausage rolls and, of course, amazing warm scones.

 Where: 79 Gelderd Road, LS27 7LY